Alicante Weather June Averages, Spain

-Throughout June, sea breezes start to dictate the weather in Alicante and it's likely to become quite windy in the afternoons.
-Generally, the higher the daytime temperature is, the stronger those sea breezes will be.
+The average sea temperature is around 22C, so this is a perfect time for a dip in the water.
+Generally, the higher the daytime temperature is, the stronger the sea breezes will be.
 The wind also increases wave height, so be prepared for larger waves in the afternoon if you want to go swimming.
-The average sea temperature is around 22C, so this is perfect time for a dip in the water.

-Sea breezes do help moderate the high temperatures, but they also circulate air pollutants in coastal areas.
-Stagnant air occurs during summer when a high pressure system lies over southern France, when the winds are light over eastern Spain and daytime temperatures high, allowing the air pollutants which commonly reside out to sea to move onshore with the sea breeze.
-There are around six days of fog caused by this air pollution in June.
+There are around six days off fog caused by this air pollution in June.
 The smog can be quite bad in the summer months, and visitors suffering from asthma and other respiratory complaints should bear in mind that this will affect their conditions.

 Alicante Hotels in June